-Pub chain Antic caused a right hoo-ha when they opened The Job Centre, following their policy of naming bars after their former uses.
+Pub chain Antic caused a right hoo-ha when they opened The Job Centre, following their policy of naming pubs after their former uses.
 ‘Shameful’ and ‘insensitive’ was the social media verdict on the name.
-They redid the frontage recently and revealed a ghost sign for ‘John Brittans Stores’, so they could have called it that and avoided all the fuss.
+They redid the frontage recently and revealed a ghost sign for ‘John Brittans Stores’, so they could have just called it that and avoided all the fuss.
 It’s a big, shadowy concrete place with good beer and cocktails and a decent small-plates kitchen.

 Get a punch or four in Jamaican bar-kitchen Buster Mantis on Resolution Way.
 There are meaty, jerky things to soak up the rum and a lot of great old-school reggae.

 Vegans rejoice!
-Occupying the bit of the Venn diagram where metal meets meat-free, The Waiting Room has an ethically fleshless menu, great coffee and Sabbath on heavy rotation.
+Occupying the bit of the venn diagram where metal meets meat-free, The Waiting Room has an ethically fleshless menu, great coffee and Sabbath on heavy rotation.